 3. We support public, private and non-profit agencies in their efforts to sustain optimal levels of fauna and flora in the regions we cover.

 4. We can access out-of-the way areas to install or service night cameras, to photograph and video habitats — activities that range from helping to document invasive plants to locating trash and illegal grow sites.
 From clean-up to fixing gates, we are ready to help.

 5. We seek to preserve access to trails and wilderness preserves by educating the public on responsible and respectful human activity – regardless of one’s mode of travel – in the areas we cover.
 Whether one is on a motorcycle, a horse or on foot, we believe in “tread lightly” and “leave no trace.”

 6. We can use our eco-touring activities to provide humanitarian aid in remote areas, whether via rugged vehicles, motorcycles, on foot or horseback.

 1. We strive to educate outdoor enthusiasts about sensitive environmental areas, ensuring that they stay on roads and trails as designated and not wander, ride or drive anywhere else.

 2. In areas classified as “Wilderness” use is restricted to non-mechanized access such as backpacking and equine packing.
 Still, we believe it’s important for people to understand the importance of staying on designated trails anywhere.

-3. In all other areas, we actively discourage any unauthorized “off-road” travel by 2-wheel and 4-wheel vehicles.
+3. In all other areas, we actively discourage any unauthorized off-road and/or off-trail travel by 2-wheel and 4-wheel vehicles.